jessysutherns/autonomous-parking-simulation/README.md

 * The full system is implemented in **Simulink**
 * MATLAB scripts are used for:

-  * trajectory plotting
+  * trajectory visualization
-  * visualization of vehicle motion
+  * vehicle geometry rendering
-  * validation of maneuver success
+  * maneuver validation

-Files are available in:
+Project structure:

 * `models/` → Simulink model
 * `scripts/` → MATLAB code
+* `results/` → output visualizations

 ---